nitlang/nitutorial/ffi2.md

 # Wrapping Libraries

-Nit can provide an automatic wrapping of extern date structure as classes.
+Nit can provide an automatic wrapping of extern data structures as classes.
-Theses class are declared `extern`.
+Theses classes are declared `extern`.

-The goal of extern class is to describe data that live in the foreign language.
+The goal of extern classes is to describe data that live in the foreign language.
 Like a normal class, an extern class can define, inherit and redefine methods.
-Methods can event be foreign or pure Nit.
+Methods can even be foreign or pure Nit.
-The only restriction is that extern class cannot have attributes (data lives in the foreight world) and can only specializes interfaces or other extern classes.
+The only restriction is that extern class cannot have attributes (data lives in the foreign world) and can only specializes interfaces or other extern classes.

-The advantage of extern class is that the values are no more opaque in the exterm methods.
+The advantage of extern class is that the values are no more opaque in extern methods.
 When an extern class is used to type a parameter or the return value of an extern method, then the value is directly accessible.